We are a team of people who are:

 Passionate about improving the global food system and helping farmers succeed.

-Proud of our experience in frontier technology and robotics.
+Proud of our experience in agriculture, frontier technology, and robotics.

 Humble in the face of the scale and complexity of the problems facing the industry.

 The grandson of farmers, a lifelong greenthumb, and a passionate environmentalist, Eric has always aspired to build a company that directly improves our human relationship with the earth.
 Alongside Tim, he co-founded Tortuga AgTech with that mission in mind.
 Prior to Tortuga, Eric advised Fortune 500 corporations at McKinsey & Company, focusing on Agriculture and Energy.
 He has worked for small-scale organic apple farms and the world's largest agribusiness companies.
 He holds an MBA from Harvard Business School, and an MS Management Science & Engineering and BA Psychology from Stanford University.
 Eric loves Colorado for the skiing in the winter, the hiking, swimming, running, and cycling in the summer, and the hockey all year round.

 Tim Brackbill has a Ph.D. in Mechanical Engineering from U.C.
 Berkeley, where his research focused on high performance and extremely low cost precision plastics for single cell analysis.
 Tim previously worked in and managed design-to-commercialization at several high tech and automated startups including QuantaLife (now BioRad), Triaxis Medical devices, and several others.
 He also served as Engagement Manager at McKinsey & Company, focusing on operations, high tech, and new ventures.
 Tim's previous engineering experience involves robotic design, automation, vision, rapid fabrication, and systems integration.